 The drill down into sectors and detailed aspects of your portfolio is similar to the Morningstar x-ray tool and is a great way to uncover holes in your diversification strategy.

 The You IndexTM allows the user to compare your own investments against various benchmarks.
-For example, after a bit market drop in August, 2015 when the S&P fell -3.19%, my portfolio only dropped -1.9%, due to its conservative allocation.
+For example, after a market drop the S&P fell -3.19%, +while my portfolio only dropped -1.9%, due to its conservative allocation.

 Excellent, bank-level security.